 Settling is the road which may have lead us here, to this unhappy place.
 It most certainly will not lead us to the changes and happiness we seek.
 In fact, remaining on this old road, more times than not, eventually will lead us to feel even worse, more resentful toward ourselves and others, as no real, acceptable changes have been made.
 We deserve better than this.

 We must make the necessary changes, break old patterns of thought, feeling and actions, learn to compromise and not settle, so that we may create conditions to be ripe for us to Think, Feel and Do, better.

 We must try new ways!
 Take the "Change exit off the old road".
 This is the path which will lead us to living and enjoying a happier life - one filled with happiness and joy.

-We should never settle for less than we are capable of or willing to do.
-Would you ask your child, spouse or anyone else to settle?
-I think not, so then why would you ask this of yourself?
+We should never settle for less than we are capable of, or willing to do or worth.
+Would you ask your child, spouse or anyone else you love to settle?
+I think not!
+So, why then would you ask this of yourself?
 Ask the best of yourself and you will see and feel positive results.

-We must believe we deserve better and then learn to Think, Feel and Do, better.
+We must believe we are worth more/better and then learn to Think, Feel and Do, better.
 Be the change you seek and you shall find it.

 More thoughts on how to achieve positive change coming in next posts.
 I hope you will stay with me on this journey.